 Departments/graduate programs are responsible for nominating student applicants.
 Only one nomination may be made by each department or graduate program.

 1. Merge the following documents as a single PDF in this order.
 Save the PDF using this naming convention: "2014Sylff_Lastname_Firstname.pdf"

-2. Attach the PDF nomination file to an email to Kyle Reynolds (firstname.lastname@example.org) with the subject title "Complete Sylff Application Submission."
+2. Attach the PDF nomination file to an email to the Graduate School (firstname.lastname@example.org) with the subject title "Complete Sylff Application Submission."
 The submission email must come from the department chair/head, director of the graduate program, or graduate program support staff.
 Student nominees may not submit their materials.

 Questions about the application process may be addressed to the Graduate School at 541-345-5129 or email@example.com.
 All submission must be received by April 28, 2014..

 The OUS-Sylff Steering Committee will announce selection of fellowship awardees in June 2014.
 The committee is comprised of the graduate deans at Portland State University, Oregon State University and the University of Oregon.